B.A. Arizona State University, Tempe, Arizona.

 Ph.D.
 University of Arizona, Tucson, Arizona.

 Christina K. Lindeman joined the Visual Arts Department at the University of South Alabama in 2012.
 She specializes in the art and material culture of eighteenth-century Europe, but also teaches classes on Medieval, Renaissance, and Baroque Art.
 She has been the recipient of numerous grants including a Stipendium Stiftung Weimarer Klassik und Kunstsammlungen, Samuel H. Kress Foundation Travel Fellowship, Samuel H. Kress Post-Doctoral Interpretive Fellowship, Francis Haskell Memorial Fund, USA College of Arts and Sciences Summer Professional Development Award, USA Small Grant Program in Support of Arts and Humanities, and the Mahan-Brandon Research Fund for Research in Gender Studies and Women’s History.
 Dr. Lindeman has conducted research in Germany, England, Scotland and Italy as well as presented her research at international and national conferences.
 Dr. Lindeman has published essays on eighteenth-century art and material culture with an emphasis on German-speaking regions.
-Her forthcoming book Representing Duchess Anna Amalia’s Bildung: A Visual Metamorphosis from Personal to Political in Eighteenth-Century Germany with Routledge Publishing is due spring 2017.
+Her book Representing Duchess Anna Amalia’s Bildung: A Visual Metamorphosis from Personal to Political in Eighteenth-Century Germany was published with Routledge May 2017.